 Embrace all moments.
 All moments meaning even if something somehow comes up short of your expectation, at that very moment, see it as it is.
 Accept it and be one with it.
 Make fun or have fun with it!

 This is not to say that if you feel like your expectations were not met, forget about it.
 You can deal with it later, after the wedding.
 Being present enables you to think on your feet, come up with fun ways/approaches, and maneuver around challenges better.

 As mentioned earlier, start “conditioning” your mind and doing practices to help you “be present” 2 weeks before the wedding.

 Have your closest and trusted friend “guard” your phone.
 Now the access is totally up to you, but there will be most likely many people who will be messaging and calling you.
 Having all those noises might cloud your day with other people’s worries and questions.

-When your phone is not within your reach, or at least not constantly being checked, you feel free, and you can be present at the moment better.
+When your phone is not within your reach, or at least not constantly being checked, you feel free, and you can be present in the moment better.

 8. You CAN say no

 Things might come up that you feel like you want to answer “no,” but you say “yes” to get things “over with” or to “go with the flow.”

 Now, this might work in some cases.
 But what can happen is, this can easily pile up, and you will feel like you’ve lost control of the day.

 There are ways to say “no” politely and even “set boundaries” early on in the wedding planning process so you can avoid last-minute requests and adjustments.